The human body by Vitruvius

 Nepi Scirè G., in Da Leonardo a Canaletto.
 Disegni delle Gallerie dell’Accademia, Milano 1999, pp. 60-66 (con bibliografia precedente);

-In 1482 Leonardo moved to Milan to serve Ludovico il Moro.
+In 1482 Leonardo moved to Milan to serve at the court of Ludovico il Moro.
 He introduced himself as a musician, painter, sculptor, engineer and architect.
-He painted several works in the court of Moro, among them the Lady with an Ermine and worked on the equestrian monument for Francesco Sforza.
+He painted several works in the court of Moro, among them the Lady with an Ermine and he worked on the equestrian monument for Francesco Sforza.
 He was a set designer for various court celebrations and studied hydraulic and military engineering.
 He also devoted himself to physical and natural sciences, as shown in many of his drawings.
 His most famous work of this period was the Last Supper in Santa Maria delle Grazie (1495 – 1498) where he experimented with tempera on plaster technique instead of the traditional fresco.
 This resulted in poor state of conservation, which Vasari already mentions in the mid-16th century.

 Ludovico il Moro was defeated by the French in 1500 and Leonardo set off to Venice with his friend, mathematician Luca Pacioli and his student Salai.
 Then he went to Mantua as a guest of Isabella d’Este and painted her portrait.
 In the same year he returned to Florence, where he painted Madonna and Child with St. Anne (Louvre, cartoon at the National Gallery of London) and the cartoon for the Battle of Anghiari (1504-1505) for the Salone dei Cinquecento in Palazzo Vecchio.
 He was commissioned by the Gonfaloniere of the Florentine Republic, Pier Soderini, who had also commissioned Michelangelo, who was working with the Battle of Cascina.
 Leonardo experimented with ancient encaustic technique, which turned out to be unsuccessful.
 Therefore, the project was not completed and today only some drawings have remained of the lost cartoon, such as the Tavola Doria.